 Fred was born February 1, 1942 to Joe and Vernice Funk of Denton, Texas.
 The place of his birth, the old Denton Hospital still stands on South Locust Street.
 He grew up in Denton and Argyle Texas and spent his school years at Texas State College for Women (now TWU), Denton Jr. High School, and he graduated from Denton High School in 1960.

 On August 24, 1960 he and Dana tied the knot at Cole Chapel, First Methodist Church in Denton, Texas.
-At that time their lifelong adventure began and still continues after fifty-seven years.
+At that time their lifelong adventure began and still continues after fifty-nine years.
 They have three children, two girls and one boy.
-They are blessed with eight grandchildren, two great-grandsons, and one great-granddaughter.
+They are blessed with eight grandchildren, three great-grandsons, and three great-granddaughters.

 Fred and Dana both attended North Texas State College (now UNT), but after two semesters there, they transferred to East Texas State College so that he could pursue a pre-theology degree, a program not offered at NTSC.
 He minored in psychology.